Left turn: Boone says Yankees ‘a lot better’ with Gallo

 Boone didn’t rule out the Yankees making additional moves.

-Team officials, including owner Hal Steinbrenner and general manager Brian Cashman, have been holding meetings in nearby Tampa, Florida.

-”Part of the reason I’m here is because Hal always goes for it, and so does Brian,” Cole said. ”Continue to push chips in.
-I trust that they’re going to do what’s best for the organization, what’s best to win.
-I trust they’re going to try and make us better one way or another, and they did.”

-Boone talked on the phone for about five minutes with Gallo, who is expected join the team for Friday night’s game at Miami.
+Boone talked on the phone for about five minutes with Gallo, who will join the team during a weekend series at Miami that starts Friday night.

 “We’re excited to add an All-Star,” Boone said.
 “I let him know how excited we are.”